Research Stays

 How to Proceed:

-1. Check eligibility and deadlines for the relevant fellowships.
+1. Check eligibility and deadlines for the relevant fellowship.

-2. Contact Prof. Färber with a summary of your research topic, funding plans, and preferred dates.
+2. Contact Prof. Färber with a short summary of your research topic, funding plans, preferred dates, and current academic status.

 Postdocs

-If you completed your PhD within the past 4 years, you may qualify for:
+If you completed your PhD within the past few years, the following programs may be relevant.

 Humboldt Research Fellowship (Postdoc Track)